allan-pires/kuromasu/README.md

 This is project is an exact algorithm to solve a small kuromasu puzzle.

 ## About the game
-Kuromasu (also known as Where Is The Black Cell) is a binary-determination logic puzzle published by Nikoli.
+Kuromasu (also known as Where Is The Black Cell) is a binary-determination logic puzzle.

 ## Rules
 Kuromasu is played on a rectangular grid.
 Some of these cells have numbers in them.
 Each cell may be either black or white.
 The object is to determine what type each cell is.